2017–18 Indiana Pacers season: NBA draft

-T. J. Leaf and Ike Anigbogu were both considered first round picks of the draft that were also teammates in their sole seasons at UCLA.
+T. J. Leaf and Ike Anigbogu were both considered first-round picks of the draft who were also teammates in their sole seasons at UCLA.
 Leaf was their starting power forward and that led the team in scoring with 16.3 points per game, while also averaging 8.2 rebounds 2.4 assists, and 1.1 blocks per game as a starting.
 Leaf was also named a member of the All-Pac-12 First Team and All-Pac-12 Freshman Team.
-Anigbogu was a backup center for UCLA and averaged 4.7 points, 4.0 rebounds, and 1.2 blocks in 13 minutes of action per game, he was projected as a potential first round pick for his athleticism and defensive capabilities; He dropped to the later half of the second round possibly due to a knee injury he sustained during a Pacers pre-draft workout.
+Anigbogu was a backup center for UCLA and averaged 4.7 points, 4.0 rebounds, and 1.2 blocks in 13 minutes of action per game; he was projected as a potential first-round pick for his athleticism and defensive capabilities.
+He dropped to the later half of the second round possibly due to a knee injury he sustained during a Pacers pre-draft workout.
 The Pacers selected Edmond Sumner as their final pick of the draft, a point guard who was also rehabilitating himself from a knee injury during the NBA draft process.
 In his junior season, Sumner was then the second leading scorer for Xavier but failed to complete the season after suffering a serious knee injury on a January 29, 2017 in a win against St. John's University.
 He averaged 14.3 points, 4.8 assists, and 4.2 rebounds per game with the Musketeers in his final year.
 Edmond became the first ever Pacer in franchise history to sign a two-way contract.